Transferring colleges is not a decision to be taken lightly.

 I am currently a freshman at a university and am feeling quite homesick.
 If I am still feeling this way later in the semester, I want to consider the option of a transfer to a community college back home.
 I was just wondering if it is possible to do this?
 How should I approach the decision?

 I’m sorry to hear that you are feeling homesick.
 It’s not uncommon for freshmen to feel uncomfortable during the first few months of the fall semester.
-You are in a new setting with a whole new schedule, and sometimes the challenges of adjustment cause freshman to really miss the comfort zone of home.
-Trust that this is probably a temporary feeling, and that you will soon begin to sink into the community at your college and feel just as “at home” there.
+You are in a new setting with a whole new schedule, and sometimes the challenges of adjustment cause freshmen to really miss the comfort zone of home.
+Trust that this is probably a temporary feeling and that you will soon begin to sink into the community at your college and feel just as “at home” there.
 If that doesn’t happen for you, and you truly decide you want to transfer, you can certainly do so.
 Make sure you visit your current adviser and discuss options.
 Your adviser may be able to point you toward some organizations, clubs, or events to help you meet people and build a sense of community with your peers.
-He or she can also talk to you about proper steps to transfer if you decide to do so.
+He or she can also talk to you about the proper steps to transfer if you decide to do so.
 Make sure to also research the community college or school near your home that you want to attend if you decide to go back.
 They will have deadlines and applications specifically for transfer students, and you can find that information on the school’s website.
 Before you take a step in that direction, though, see if you can create comfort zones at your new school by meeting with clubs, joining a study group, or talking to your professors and advisers.
 It’s likely that other students around you feel slightly homesick, too, and you may find that you can build friendships by supporting one another.
 Good luck, and

 I’m trying to transfer to a school, but I have accumulated five withdrawals on my transcript.
 Do you know if that will affect my chances of getting accepted?
 Thanks for the help.